What development approach focuses on delivering expected behavior for testing?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-Behavior-driven development (BDD) emphasizes collaboration among developers, testers, and business stakeholders to ensure that the software meets the expected behavior from the users' perspective.
-In this approach, the development process revolves around defining the behavior of an application in a language that is understandable to all parties involved, often utilizing a shared understanding of how a feature should work.
+Behavior-driven development (BDD) is a software development approach that emphasizes collaboration between developers, testers, and non-technical stakeholders to define the expected behavior of the software from the user's perspective.
+This approach integrates testing into the development process by using a shared language that describes the behavior of the application in a way that is understandable to all parties involved, such as business analysts and product owners.

 Subscribe